 Also see - Rashid Khan biography

-Butler's wicket who was in great form turned out to be the turning point of the game.
-This led to a division of opinions in the cricketing fraternity with half of it sympathizing with Butler and considered the act unethical and not in the spirit of the game.
+Buttler's wicket who was in great form turned out to be the turning point of the game.
+This led to a division of opinions in the cricketing fraternity with half of it sympathizing with Buttler and considered the act unethical and not in the spirit of the game.

 Jos Butler was born in a middle-class Christian family.
 His father's name is John Butler and his mother's name is Patricia Butler.
 His father worked as a physical education teacher.
 Jos Butler grew up with his two siblings, a brother and a sister.
 His brother's name is Jimmie Gosser, and his sister's name is Joanne Vickers.

 Buttler married Louise Webber in 2017.
-His England team mates Steven Finn and Alex Hales attended the wedding as ushers.
+His England teammates Steven Finn and Alex Hales attended the wedding as ushers.
 The couple gave birth to a beautiful daughter in April 2019 and named her Georgia Rose.
 Buttler and Lousie were blessed with their second child on September 5, 2021.
 The couple named their second daughter Margot ''Maggie'.